qwiddity/quartz_egopedia/content/Gene Keys/Gene Keys 3D User Guide.md

 ## Introduction

 Welcome to Gene Keys 3D, an interactive web-based 3D visualisation engine for exploring *The Gene Keys* (https://genekeys.com).
 The project aims to assist your contemplation as a performant, smartphone-to-projector capable extension to *Living Library*.
-It can perform visual computations and create personalised emotional spectral profiles (see [an example](https://geneclock.deflexion.org/AlbertEinstein.html) made with a well-known iconic scientist's Hologenetic Profile)
+It can perform visual computations and create personalised emotional spectral profiles (see [an example](https://geneclock.deflexion.org/AlbertEinstein.html) made using an iconic scientist's Hologenetic Profile)

 This guide will walk you through the functionalities and how to interact with the viewport using your keyboard and mouse (touch support here, but may be limited on some platforms)